nmounika/dpreview_webscrape/README.md

 # dpreview_webscrape
-dynamic webscrape of dpreview using BeautifulSoup library in Python the generated csv file was used for analytic purposes
+Dynamic webscrape of dpreview using BeautifulSoup library in Python.
+The generated csv file was used for analytic purposes to bolster my data analysis.